-Harvard graduate Andrew Bujalski quickly established himself as one of the most important new voices of American independent cinema with the 2005 release of his debut feature Funny Ha Ha.
+Harvard graduate Andrew Bujalski (b.1977) quickly established himself as one of the most important new voices of American independent cinema with the 2005 release of his debut feature Funny Ha Ha.
 Shot in 2002 and featuring a cast and crew of Harvard grads, the film provides an insightful look at contemporary relationships that falls outside the simplistic optimism of Hollywood romance, and was selected by New York Times critic A.O.
 Scott as one of the ten best films of 2005.
-His follow up feature, Mutual Appreciation, shot in 2003 and released theatrically in 2006, received similar acclaim and reinforced his style and subject matter – improvisational feeling, though scripted, lo-fi looks into the lives of white middle-class post-collegiate twenty-somethings.
-He has gone on to direct four more features, each expanding his subjects and scope while building upon his distinct style.
+Receiving similar acclaim, his next films—Mutual Appreciation (2006) and Beeswax (2009)—further perfected his deceptively casual glimpse into the lives of white middle-class post-collegiate twenty-somethings.
+Despite being entirely scripted, the films' naturalism takes on an improvisational unpredictability with noncommital, ambivalent characters—absorbing in spite of themselves—veering into the intricately mundane and uncomfortable as they navigate the vagaries of early adulthood.

 About the Collection